Persata/plaits/docs.md

 A GitHub repository with some examples of using Plaits in different circumstances would be useful.

 # Group Changelog

+##### 0.1.6
+  - Fixed an issue with the templates for multiple Express middleware instances getting mixed up

+##### 0.1.5
+  - Added new function, `model.hasFile(field)`, to easily check if a file has been submitted as part of the form request
+  - Fixed issue with Plaits template function calls interfering with Express `res.locals`
+  - Fixed issue with checkbox value comparisons not always comparing variable types properly

+##### 0.1.4
+  - Fixed issue with labels returning undefined
+  - Updated various dependencies

 ##### 0.1.3
   - Fixed issue with mime match validator and file field mapping